fastn-stack/.github/profile/README.md

 [`fastn`](https://fastn.io) is a full stack web development tool using custom language [`ftd`](https://fastn.io/ftd/)

+> `fastn` is optimised for content heavy websites, and can be used for getting started into
+> programming as `ftd` is designed to be easy to learn language.

 - [Overview](https://fastn.io/overview/)
 - [Getting Started](https://fastn.io/setup/)
 - [Video Course To Learn `fastn`/`ftd`](https://fastn.io/expander/)